Fairly Allocating (Contiguous) Dynamic Indivisible Items with Few Adjustments: Contiguous Setting with Identical Valuations

-We start by describing the offline algorithm.
+We start by describing the offline algorithm given by Suksompong \cite{DBLP:journals/dam/Suksompong19}.
 The algorithm maintains a current block, iterates all items sequentially, and adds the new item to the current block.
 In the beginning, all agents are active.
-Whenever there exists an agent $i$ satisfying \eqref{proportionality-condition} for the current block, then the current block is obtained by agent $i$.
+Whenever there exists an agent $i$ satisfying PROPa for the current block, then the current block is obtained by agent $i$.
 After that, agent $i$ is deactivated and the current block becomes empty.
-When all agents become inactive, the remaining items are assigned arbitrarily.
+Finally, when all agents become inactive, the remaining items are assigned arbitrarily without violating the contiguity constraints.

 For identical valuations in the online setting, we give an algorithm based on the offline algorithm that achieves PROPa with $O(nT)$ adjustments in Algorithm~\ref{online-proportional-algorithm-for-additive-identical-agents}.
 Intuitively, we intend to use the offline algorithm as a subroutine to compute an allocation in each round independently.
-If we can prove that each separating point between two adjacent blocks is nondecreasing throughout the algorithm, then the $O(nT)$ upper bound is established.
-When the constraint factor in round $t$, defined as $B_t := \frac{1}{n} \cdot v(M_t) - \frac{n - 1}{n} \cdot v^{\max}(M_t)$, is nondecreasing, we can show that all separating points are nondecreasing throughout the algorithm.
-Unfortunately, $B_t$ may not be nondecreasing.
+If we successfully prove that each separating point between two adjacent blocks is nondecreasing throughout all rounds, then the $O(nT)$ upper bound is established.
+A sufficient condition for the nondecreasing property of the separating points is that the constraint factor in round $t$, defined as $B_t := \frac{1}{n} \cdot v(M_t) - \frac{n - 1}{n} \cdot v^{\max}(M_t)$, is nondecreasing.
+Unfortunately, this may not hold.
 For example, if $n = 3$ and there are two items $g_1, g_2$ such that $v(g_1) = 0$ and $v(g_2) = 1$, then we have $B_1 = 0$ and $B_2 = -1/3 < B_1$.
-Since in such cases where $B_{t + 1} < B_t$, $A^t$ satisfies the constraint factor $B_t$ and adding the new item to the last block will only enable the allocation to be feasible for a larger constraint factor, we just arbitrarily assign the new item to obtain $A^{t + 1}$, which satisfies the constraint factor $B_t > B_{t + 1}$.
-In fact, we will show that if $B_{t + 1} < B_t^{\max}$ where $B_t^{\max} := \max_{i \in [t]} B_i$, then we can allocate the new item arbitrarily in this round.
+The essential observation is that when $B_{t + 1} < B_t$ and $A^t$ satisfies the constraint factor $B_t$, adding an item to some block will only enable the allocation to be feasible for a larger constraint factor.
+Therefore, if $B_{t + 1} < B_t$, we just arbitrarily assign the new item to obtain $A^{t + 1}$ from $A^t$.
+In fact, we will show that if $B_{t + 1} < B_t^{\max}$ where $B_t^{\max} := \max_{i \in [t]} B_i$, then we are allowed to allocate the new item arbitrarily.